xyxj1024/xyxj1024.github.io/_posts/2023-04-15-local-tcp-port-reuse.md

 ## Quiz #1

 For Quiz #1, we bind two sockets to distinct, explicitly specified IP addresses, and connect the sockets to the same remote address &mdash; `127.9.9.9:1234`.
-Our `quiz_1.py` program is listed below:
+Our `quiz_1.py` program code is listed below:

 ```python
 #!/usr/bin/env -S unshare --user --map-root-user --net -- strace -e %net -- python3